hannahellis4242/GitNotes/main.md

 ### Adding files to the staging area

-Since we don't have any changes yet[^1], we should make some.
+Since we don't have any changes yet (maybe you do already if you didn't start with an empty directory, don't worry we'll get onto adding these soon.), we should make some.
 With and editor make a new file, let's call it "my_new_file.txt" and inside it we will add the text

 > This is my first file

-[^1]: Maybe you do already if you didn't start with an empty directory, don't worry we'll get onto adding these soon.

 Once you have made this change and saved it.
 You will now have a change in your working directory.
 Let's see what git thinks of it by running git status once again.